Don't see your question here?

 You will learn everything your Worcester-based colleagues will learn.
 However, you will learn this material through the lens of population health, with a particular focus on individuals who have traditionally been disenfranchised from the healthcare system.

 PURCH students take their DCS course, their Physical Diagnosis (PD) course, and their Longitudinal Preceptor Program (LPP) at the Baystate campus in Springfield.
 In addition, the PURCH curriculum includes other experiences, like participating in an activity that simulates low-income living and interviewing Springfield community members.
-These elements highlight the link between a patient and their community.
+These elements highlight the link between patients and their community.

 Do I get additional course credit for PURCH-specific coursework?